wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 == Changelog ==

+= 1.2 =
+* Expand plugin's Network Admin panel to show where (which sites) each plugin is Activated.

 = 1.1 =
-* Add Network Settings page with network-wide option to only allow Super Admins to view Network-Activated Plugins, or not.
+* Add Network Admin panel with network-wide option to only allow Super Admins to view Network-Activated Plugins, or not.

 = 1.0 =
 * Make plugin conform to WordPress plugin repository standards.
 * Fix "You do not have sufficient permissions to manage plugins for this site." when trying to login

 == Upgrade Notice ==

+= 1.2 =
+Indicate Sites where each plugin is Activated.

 = 1.1 =
 Control whether Site Admins can see Network-Activated Plugins